Carbohydrate digestion in the mouth, stomach, and small intestine

 Sucrase

-It can cleave with high efficiency the α-(1→4) glycosidic bond of maltose and maltotriose therefore is an efficient maltase but its name is due to its capacity, unique between intestinal enzymes, to hydrolyze the α-(1→2) glycosidic bond which links glucose to fructose in the sucrose molecule.
+Sucrase can cleave with high efficiency the α-(1→4) glycosidic bond of maltose and maltotriose.
+Therefore is an efficient maltase, but its name is due to its capacity, unique between intestinal enzymes, to hydrolyze the α-(1→2) glycosidic bond which links glucose to fructose in the sucrose molecule.

 Specificity for: maltose, maltotriose and sucrose.